-Again, these results illuminate reasons why the Urban League of Greater Madison and the Board of Madison Prep believe strongly that more male and female teachers, principals and professionals of color are needed in Madison's schools.
-Madison Prep will work especially hard to ensure that its staff reflects the diversity of our school, and that there is a balance between male and female teachers and staff.
-The Urban League of Greater Madison has a strong track record in this regard.
-ULGM presently has 45 employees, of which 17 are Black, 21 are White, three are Asian and three are Latina/o.
-It will assist Madison Prep with its staff recruitment efforts and will help engage other community members in this process as well.
+Urban League of Greater Madison and the Board of Madison Prep strongly believe that more highly effective male and female teachers, principals and professionals of color are needed in Madison's schools for all the reasons stated earlier in this section.

+Madison Prep will work especially hard to ensure that the diversity of its student body and the City of Madison are reflected among the leadership, faculty and staff of its schools.
+Madison Prep also hopes to succeed in establishing an appropriate balance between the number of male and female educators and support staff in the school.
+The Urban League of Greater Madison has a strong track record in this regard - staff diversity.
+ULGM presently has 45 employees, of which 16 are Black, 23 are White, two are Hispanic, one is Asian and one is Native American.
+ULGM will assist Madison Prep with its staff recruitment efforts and will help engage other community members in this process as well.